 This post may contain affiliate links.
 Read the full disclosure here

-We’ve come up with a great collection of ideas you can use to make your own personalised gifts by upcycling your old stuff.
+We’ve come up with a great collection of Personalised DIY Gift Ideas you can use to make your own personalised gifts by upcycling your old stuff.

 Scrap Fabric Keychains & Wristlets

 Use up those pretty bits of scrap fabric you have saved in your craft cupboard and upcycle them into some cute personalised keychains or key fob wristlets.

 You can find more links to scrap fabric key chain tutorials and other great scrap fabric ideas in our article 17 Brilliant Ideas for Upcycling Your Scrap Fabric.